 Texas dairies strive to be good environmental stewards – they live on or near their farms, and they depend on the land, water and air to make a living and to raise a family.
-Dairies must demonstrate they are protecting these natural resources in order to receive the permits required to operate from regulating agencies.
+Dairies must demonstrate they are protecting these natural resources in order to receive the permits required to operate from regulating state and federal agencies.

-Many dairy operators voluntarily take steps that allow them to do their job to provide food for Texas while making less of an impact on the environment.
+Many dairy operators voluntarily take steps that allow them to do their job to provide food for Texas while helping to preserve the environment. making less of an impact on the environment.